Abraham Lincoln conducts routine aircraft maintenance

-U.S. Navy Aviation Ordnanceman 3rd Class Sebastian Cintron sprays cleaning solution onto an MH-60R Sea Hawk helicopter, attached to Helicopter Maritime Strike Squadron (HSM) 71 during a hand wipe down in the hangar bay of Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Jan.
-4, 2026.
-The Abraham Lincoln Carrier Strike Group is underway conducting routine operations in the U.S. 7th Fleet area of operations.
-Units assigned to 7th Fleet conduct regular Indo-Pacific patrols to deter aggression, strengthen alliances and partnerships, and advance peace through strength.
+U.S. Navy Aviation Electronics Technician 3rd Class Michael Altman, right, and Aviation Electronics Technician 3rd Class Jeremiah Miller remove power to an EA-18G Growler, attached to Electronic Attack Squadron (VAQ) 133, on the flight deck of Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Dec.
+6, 2025.
+USS Abraham Lincoln (CVN 72), flagship of the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 7th Fleet area of operations, demonstrating the U.S. Navy’s long-term commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Hannah Tross)

 |Date Taken: